The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Fixed-point Higgs potential and the properties of the ASSM fixed point

-The critical exponents that are displayed in the right panel of \Cref{Fig:UV-ExpandedPotential} converge well, in particular, the most relevant ones.
-Importantly, the fixed point potential has two relevant parameters with eigenvalues given by
+The eigenvalues are discussed in detail in \Cref{sec:HiggsFPR} and are displayed in the right panel of \Cref{Fig:UV-ExpandedPotential}.
+The eigenvalues converge well, in particular, the most relevant ones.
+Importantly, the fixed point potential has two relevant parameters with eigenvalues

 Flat potentials with \textit{two} relevant directions are \textit{qualitatively} different from the standard Gau\ss ian potential.
 The latter potential only has \textit{one} relevant direction at the ASSM fixed point with the eigenvalue $\theta_{\Phi^2,\text{Gau\ss}} = - 2 + \frac{3 g_h^*}{(1+\mu_h^*)^2\pi} \approx-0.811$ equal to $\theta_2$ in \labelcref{eq:RelevantEigenvaluesVH}.
 Naturally, this FP is embedded in the two-dimensional critical surface of the non-trivial flat fixed point if using a vanishing coupling for the operator related to $\theta_1$.